April 2, 1925

 In Cape Town, together with Maurice Nyagumbo, they formed the Central African Social Club whose aim was to teach Rhodesians residing in Cape Town politics and the history of colonialism and its effects.
 Chikerema is said to have joined the Communist Party whilst in South Africa and this made him to know people like Nelson Mandela, Walter Sisulu and Oliver Tambo.

-In 1953, Chikerema was deported and he returned back to Southern Rhodesia (present day Zimbabwe) and went on to launch his political career.
+According to Nyagumbo’s Autobiography.
+In 1953, Nyagumbo and Chikerema were sold out to the South African Home Office by their fellow countrymen in South Africa who were more concerned about establishing themselves in South Africa and were more inclined to the Social life, partying, drinking and ballroom dancing with the South African women.
+This resulted in Chikerema being expelled from University of Cape Town and being deported and returned back to Southern Rhodesia (present day Zimbabwe) with Nyagumbo.
+Chikerema went on to launch his political career.
 Upon his return, he was employed at a certain factory in Norton as the chief clerk.
 He was however fired for organising a strike which was successful.

 Two years after being fired, Chikerema is said to have initiated the establishment of the African National Youth League together with Edson Sithole which was eventually launched at Mai Misodzi Hall in Harare.
 The following year, he was elected to be the president of the league.
 In addition to that he became the editor of the league's journal which was called Chapupu.